-This vegetarian version of the traditional greek dish incorporates grilled eggplant and white sauce and a tasty lentil ragù.
-Everything baked with a crispy cheese layer.
+This moussaka with lentil sauce is a vegetarian version of the traditional Greek dish.
+It incorporates grilled eggplant, white sauce and a east lentil sauce.
+Everything baked underneath a crispy cheese layer.

 - 4 tbsp extra virgin olive oil

 - 2 garlic cloves

 - salt pepper and nutmeg to taste